Kit2345/Kit2345/README.md

   </table>

 ## What am I currently doing?
+- Working on an app with an ex-bootcamper
 - Designing an app to search for cards in Hearthstone Battlegrounds mode
 - Learning Python
 - Learning React Native